Skip to navigation Skip to content

 Evidence of the severity of the illness or situation is not required.
 If a request is received for priority processing due to a terminal illness or another relevant situation, it is essential that Service Officers exercise discretion and sensitivity, accompanied by sound judgement, while making decisions.
 This will make sure that all aspects of a situation are considered and responded to in an appropriate and respectful manner.

 Service Officers must add a sensitive indicator, if appropriate, by selecting the most relevant category from one of the nine sensitive indicators.
-Four of the indicators (Deceased, BPA, Staff and High profile) will direct any future cases for the claim to Program Management.
-Service Officers that add one of these four indicators, are still required to escalate the claim.
+Four of the indicators (Deceased, Bulk Payment Agreement (BPA), Staff and High profile) will direct any future cases for the claim to Program Management.
+Service Officers who add one of these four indicators are still required to escalate the claim.
 The remaining indicators are for alert purposes only to prompt staff to recognise that further actions may be required.

-Note: the sensitive indicator is not appropriate for every claim that may apply, see Resources page.
+Note: the sensitive indicator is not appropriate for every claim that may apply.
+See the Resources page.
 For example, if a claim is submitted with an injury description of Mesothelioma, but the injured person is deceased, do not use the terminal illness/injury sensitive indicator.

-- to support them in protecting the customer’s safety, privacy and dignity
+• support Service Officers to protect the customer’s safety, privacy and dignity

-Service Officers can contact a Program Support Officer (PSO) for further assistance.
-See Resources for the Sensitive indicator categories.
+Service Officers can contact Tier 1 Support for further assistance.
+See the Resources page for the sensitive indicator categories.

 Bulk Payment Agreements (BPA)

 A BPA is an agreement between the Chief Executive Medicare and the notifiable person.
-Where the notifiable person, being the compensation payer or insurer, is required to pay compensation for claims involved in a class action or multiple claims for the same or similar injury as the result of a known cause.
+This is where the notifiable person, being the compensation payer or insurer, is required to pay compensation for claims involved in a class action or multiple claims for the same or similar injury as the result of a known cause.

-Where it has been identified that a compensation claim is linked to a notifiable person where a BPA exists, Service Officers must register a provisional claim and add the sensitive indicator for BPA.
-The claim then needs to be escalated to Program Management for assessment, see Table 3.
+If it has been identified that a compensation claim is linked to a notifiable person where a BPA exists, Service Officers must register a provisional claim and add the sensitive indicator for BPA.
+The claim then needs to be escalated to Program Management for assessment.
+See Table 3.

 If the claim does not settle under the BPA, Program Management will:

-See the BPA list located on Resources page to check if a BPA exists.
+See the BPA list located on the Resources page to check if a BPA exists.

 Service Officers must: